 Was meat triggering my endo symptoms?

 Prior to this, I had been eating meat daily - pretty much with every meal.

 This past Spring, a friend and I wanted to curtail our snacking, and, together, decided to do the Whole 30 diet.
 That eating program focuses on whole foods, including a lot of meat.
 I lost a few pounds, but my endometriosis had returned with a vengeance.
 I was eating bun-less hamburgers, turkey meatballs with spaghetti squash, and a host of other foods that I thought were ‘healthy’.

 But the term ‘healthy’ is so subjective.
-Healthy is more than just losing weight.
+Being healthy is more than just losing weight.
 If food is medicine, then it makes sense to consider eating in a way that is tailored to our individual concerns.

 For me, the spotting in between periods was annoying, to say the least.
 And I couldn’t help but wonder if eating meat and having endometriosis flare-ups was doing more damage than I could see.
 With all this in mind, I was curious to see if going vegan would change anything at all.

 I live in Orlando, a city where it is easy to buy and pick up vegan foods.
 I quickly switched from chicken breasts to seitan, a vegan meat substitute.
 Breakfasts are smoothies with Vega protein powder, a brand I had been relying on for years.
 I loaded up on lentils, chickpeas, and other plant-based proteins.

 After three days of eating vegan, the spotting stopped.
 After a month of eating vegan, I noticed that my cycle had become regular again, and that the spotting had entirely disappeared.
 In the middle of month two, I was craving a burger and decided to honor that craving.
 Three days later, I had spotting again.
 Light but unmistakable.